 “There is nothing to writing.
 All you do is sit down at a typewriter and bleed.” – Ernest Hemingway

-National Novel Writing Month is happening now, and it’s not too late to participate.
-Use these books and films to help you get inspired, break through your creative roadblocks, and figure out what to do when you’re done:
+Books and films to help you get inspired, break through your creative roadblocks, and figure out what to do when you’re done writing:

 No Plot?
 No Problem!